wren11/da/README.md

      buffer is 4MB (1024 slots × 4096 bytes), allocated once and reused forever.

-  This architecture provides the reliability of synchronous I/O with the performance of asynchronous processing, eliminating the classic producer-consumer pattern and the race condition entirely often found in other solutions like mutexes or critical sections or other synchronization mechanisms.
+  This architecture provides the reliability of synchronous I/O with the performance of asynchronous processing, eliminating the classic producer-consumer pattern.
 ```